Irrelon/ForerunnerDB/readme.md

 	});

 ### Joins
 Sometimes you want to join two or more collections when running a query and return a single document with all the data you need from those multiple collections.
-ForerunnerDB supports collection joins via a simple options key "join".
+ForerunnerDB supports collection joins via a simple options key "$join".
 For instance, let's setup a second collection called "purchase" in which we will store some details about users who have ordered items from the "item" collection we initialised above:

 	var db = new ForerunnerDB(),
 		itemCollection = db.collection('item'),